-Jon Gelman’s, newly revised and updated 2017 treatise on Workers’ Compensation Law is now available from by West Group of Egan, MN within the next few weeks.
-The treatise is the most complete work available on NJ Workers’ Compensation law and integrated with WESTLAW™, the "most prefered online legal research service.'"
+Jon Gelman’s newly revised and updated 2018 treatise on Workers’ Compensation Law is now available from by West Group of Egan, MN within the next few weeks.
+The treatise is the most complete work available on NJ Workers’ Compensation law and integrated with WESTLAW™, the "most preferred online legal research service.'"

 - The recent NJ Supreme Court case involving the jurisdictional issue of employment status is reviewed.
 This supplement reviews the analysis and mandates of the Court concerning the appropriate forum to resolve the concurrent jurisdiction issues.
-Other new case law, including dual employment status and its application to the Exclusivity Rule is discussed.
+Another new case law, including dual employment status and its application to the Exclusivity Rule, is discussed.

 - This supplement analyzes the newly enacted expanded World Trade Center Health Program and the integration with workers’ compensation beneﬁts.